 Very close to the Praia Vermelha you can find the entrance of a very popular path along the Morro da Urca.
-And that is the Pista Cláudio Coutinho.
+The name of this path is Pista Cláudio Coutinho.

 Pista Cláudio Coutinho at the Sugarloaf Mountain

-The path Pista Cláudio Coutinho leads through a forested area along one side of the Morro da Urca.
+The path Pista Cláudio Coutinho leads through a forested area along the Morro da Urca.

 But at some places the dense vegetation allows you to get a view of the sea.

-Along the path you can see invase exotic plant species.
-Invasive plants are species that are not indigenous, and thus, and alien species in a certain area.
+Along the path you can see invasive and exotic plant species.
+Invasive plants are species that are not indigenous, and thus, alien species in a certain area.
 However, invasive plant species at the Sugarloaf Mountain are controlled.
-It is important to control these invasive plant species, as they have a competition advantage over indigenous plant species as they are able to grow and reproduce more rapidly.
-As a consequence an ecosystem might become less diverse and fewer plant species will survive.
+It is important to control invasive plant species, as they have a competition advantage over indigenous plant species, because they are able to grow and reproduce more rapidly.
+As a consequence, an ecosystem might become less diverse and fewer plant species will survive.

 On our path on the Pista Cláudio Coutinho we spotted one of those invasive plant species.

-It was not the first time that we spot a jackfruit.
+It was not the first time that we had spotted a jackfruit in Brazil.

-In that moment I remembered my encounter with with the crested capuchins in the Reserva Natural Vale as the monkeys were feeding on a jackfruit.
+In that moment I remembered my encounter with the crested capuchins in the Reserva Natural Vale where the monkeys were feeding on a jackfruit.

-We also spotted indigenous plant species or indegenous trees, respectively, like the “Pau-Brail” (Caesalpinia echinata).
+We also spotted indigenous plant species or indigenous trees, respectively, like the “Pau-Brasil” (Caesalpinia echinata).

-The “Pau-Brasil” is indigenous in Brazil, but endangered.
+However, the “Pau-Brasil” is indigenous in Brazil and endangered.
 Therefore, the World Conservation Union IUCN lists this tree species in the category “endangered”.

 Its wood is also known as Brazilwood.

 The “Pau-Brasil” is indigenous in the states Alagoas, Bahia, Espírito Santo, Minas Gerais, Paraíba, Pernambuco, Rio de Janeiro, Rio Grande do Norte and Sergipe.
 Areas of its original distribution are almost completey destroyed.
 The main threat of the “Pau-Brasil” is deforestation.
-In the past the “Pau-Brasil” was also take from the woods because it was a dyewood.
+In the past, “Pau-Brasil” was used as a dyewood.

-In general there are two options or cable railways, respectively, to the Sugarloaf Mountain.
+Nevertheless, if you wish to visit the Sugarloaf Mountain, there are two options or cable railways, respectively.
 One cable railway leads from the Praia Vermelha up to the Morro da Urca and the other one from the Morro da Urca to the Sugarloaf Mountain.

 If you wish to take only the second cable railway from the Morro da Urca, you have to hike up the Morro da Urca.
 If you walk from the entrance of the Pista Cláudio Coutinho a few meters, you have to turn left.
 There are signs that indicate on the Pista Cláudio Coutinho where to hike up the Morro da Urca.
-You won’t miss it.
-The path leads steeply up and is well frequented by visitors of the Sugarloaf Moutain.
+You can’t miss it.
+The path leads steeply up and is well frequented by visitors.